deaxparadox/LearnRust/src/Closures/Closures.md

 ## Closures

-Closure and inline anonymous function
+Closure are inline anonymous function, such as **lambda** in python.

 ```rs
 pub fn Closures() {